alicemunsal/dohex/DoHex2.md

 		            Customer.java
     notification
 ```
 This is the fully expanded version of the customer component.
-You can see struc
+Structuring and naming convention are visible.
+"Service" keyword is added

 ## Key Points and Advantages